vela0052/High-Low/README.md

 # High Low

 ## Objective
-Use the Vue framework to create a number guessing game.
+Use React and local storage to create a number-guessing game.